August 18, 2026

 - SIEM export (S3): Audit logs can now be continuously exported to an S3 bucket for SIEM ingestion (CrowdStrike, Splunk, Sentinel).
 See Audit Logs.

 - Enforce remote MCP URL allowlist: Admins can now allowlist specific remote MCP URLs so Enforce does not block trusted third-party MCP servers.
-See Enforce.
+See Enforce policy.

 - Tool selector categories: The tool picker in policies now includes an annotation-based category dropdown next to “Select All” for faster bulk selection.